Different Types of Tents Explained (with Photos)

 Advantages:

-• Low weight: the simple construction makes the tent light
+• Simple construction makes light

 • Fast assembly: only one pole needs to be set up

-• Even tall people can comfortably stand upright in the middle of the tent
+• Even tall people can stand comfortably

 Disadvantage:

-• Not free-standing: without bracing, the tent tips over
+• Without bracing, the tent tips over

 7. Multi-Room Tent